Calligraphy Wall Decorative Tablou

 Persian Calligraphy Artists

-Among the prominent Iranian calligraphers is Mir Emad Hassani, who is regarded as Iran’s greatest calligraphy master.
+Among the prominent Persian calligraphers is Mir Emad Hassani, who is regarded as Iran's greatest calligraphy master.
 He lived about 450 years ago, during the reign of Safavid king Abbas the Great.
-Mir Emad’s calligraphies are found in great numbers in buildings from the period.
+Mir Emad's calligraphies are found in great numbers in buildings from the period.
 By making some changes to Nastaliq and introducing new stylistic rules in Persian calligraphy, Mir Emad enhanced the elegance of the script.

 Cyruscrafts specializes in the supply, sale, and export of the finest calligraphy wall rugs and wall-hanging carpets.
-We bring you high-class, one-of-a-kind products that will liven up and individualize your home or workplace.
+We bring you one-of-a-kind products that will liven up and individualize your home or workplace.